sib-swiss/NGS-introduction-training/docs/day2/samtools.md

     ```sh
     samtools view -c SRR519926.sorted.unmapped.bam
     ```

     This should correspond to the output of `samtools flagstat` (631808 - 627753 = 4055)

 `samtools view` also enables you to filter alignments in a specific region.
 This can be convenient if you don't want to work with huge alignment files and if you're only interested in alignments in a particular region.
 Region filtering only works for sorted and indexed alignment files.

-**Exercise:** Filter our sorted and indexed BAM file for the region between 2000 and 2500 kb, and output it as a BAM file with a header.
+**Exercise:** Generate a script called `10_extract_region.sh` to filter our sorted and indexed BAM file for the region between 2000 and 2500 kb, and output it as a BAM file with a header.

 !!! tip "Tip: Specifying a region"
     Our E. coli genome has only one chromosome, because only one line starts with `>` in the fasta file